turbonomic/envoyMetrics/components/app/README.md

 # A demo App

 Since we want to demo how to get http response time through `Envoy`, we will deploy a demo app to simulate a http service, which will have a latency of specified milliseconds for each http request.

+[Here](https://github.com/songbinliu/webApp) has more information of this demo App.

 # Run the app as docker container